verocastillo/data-project-1/README.md

 * OBJECTIVE

-Explore how COVID-19 affected music streaming user preferences:
+Explore how COVID-19 affected music streaming user preferences to answer:
 - Are they listening to happy music to cheer up?
 - Are we listening to sad music to cope?
 - Does this vary by the country?